Slip and Fall Injuries From Dangerous Conditions

 Trip Hazards From Floor Mats And Runners

 Floor mats and runners are part of a standard approach to minimizing slips and falls, particularly due to water.
 On wet days, a business should use a floor mat or runner where appropriate near the entrance to prevent water from being tracked in by customers.
-However, the floor mat itself can become a trip hazard if it is aged, word, curled up, or uneven.
+However, the floor mat itself can become a trip hazard if it is aged, curled up, or uneven.

-- wide enough to cover the entire doorway and long enough to absorb water or dirt from shoes
+- be wide enough to cover the entire doorway and long enough to absorb water or dirt from shoes

 - be a contrasting color (dark mat on light colored floors)